STOP!!!! What’s UP with Fashion Proportions?

 This is no attack, no judgment.

 I just don’t want to see anyone fooling themselves for as long as I did, please!
+I was so eager to please my teachers as a young fashion student, and so connected from my own body at the time.

 I will help anyone for FREE if they are willing to send me a sketch and I will help you rein in your fashion proportions into something beautiful and viable.